 (b) The Commissioner may deem a district to have a critical shortage of licensed or certified teachers for the purposes of M. G. L. c.
 32 § 91 (e) upon request of a superintendent and demonstration that the district has made a good-faith effort to hire personnel who have not retired under M.G.L. c.
 32 and has been unable to find them.
 A district deemed to have a critical shortage of licensed or certified teachers for the purposes of M. G. L. c.
 32 § 91 (e) may employ retired teachers subject to all laws, rules, and regulations governing the employment of teachers.
 The period of a determination of a critical shortage of licensed or certified teachers shall not exceed one year, but a district may seek to invoke this provision in consecutive years upon a new demonstration of a good-faith effort to hire personnel who have not retired.
 The Commissioner shall notify the Teachers' Retirement Board of each determination of a critical shortage made for the purposes of M. G. L. c.
 32 § 91 (e).

 (c) In each instance when, after a good-faith effort, a district is unable to hire a licensed or certified teacher who has not retired under M. G. L. c.
 32, the superintendent of the district has discretion to choose whether to seek a waiver, pursuant to 603 CMR 7.14 (13) (a) or to seek a determination of a critical shortage, pursuant to 603 CMR 7.14 (13) (b).

+(d) The Commissioner may issue a waiver to a school district, including a charter school and an educational collaborative, from the educator qualification requirements in 603 CMR 7.15(9)(c)1.a, upon request of the superintendent or charter school leader and demonstration that the district, charter school or educational collaborative has made a good faith effort to hire personnel with the Bilingual Endorsement, and has been unable to find a candidate with the Bilingual Endorsement who is qualified for the position.
+Provided that the submission requirements in 603 CMR 14.04(4) shall continue to apply to any district or charter school that intends to offer a new Sheltered English Immersion or alternative English learner education program and that applies for a waiver under this subsection.
+Starting July 1, 2019, persons employed under a waiver must demonstrate that they meet the requirement in 603 CMR 7.14(3)(a)1 and any other requirements established by the Department.
+The waiver shall be valid for a period of one school year, and may be renewed at the Commissioner’s discretion.

 (14) Implementation.